Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

   Grappler                                                                                         Grappler's grapple check result
   ------------------------------------------------------------------------------------------------ ---------------------------------

+### Action
-**Action:** Making an Escape Artist check to escape from rope bindings, manacles, or other restraints (except a grappler) requires 1 minute of work.
+Making an Escape Artist check to escape from rope bindings, manacles, or other restraints (except a grappler) requires 1 minute of work.
 Escaping from a net or an *animate rope, command plants, control plants,* or *entangle* spell is a full-round action.
 Escaping from a